peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/10-23-23-newtons-method/index.md

 #### Step 2: Find the equation of the tangent line at those coordinates
 We will proceed to improve upon that initial guess by computing the linear approximation of the function at that point, then retrieve its root to make a next-guess.
 Our first guess wasn't based on any relevant information other than the domain of our search (between -5 and 0).
 Our next guess is going to be better-informed, as it is an estimate based on an approximation of the function.

-(Note that the linear approximation at this point is typically referred to as a tangent line, and I'll just between those two phrases.)
+(Note that the linear approximation at this point is typically referred to as a tangent line, and I'll use those two phrases interchangeably.)

 We compute the tangent by first differentiating the function and plugging in our previous guess.
 This yields the slope of the tangent line:
 $$